Valkryst/Install_Java/README.md

 ## Usage

-Download [this](https://github.com/Valkryst/Install_Java/blob/main/install.ps1) PowerShell script and then run it either by double-clicking the file or by right-clicking and selecting "Run with PowerShell".
+[Download](https://www.wikihow.com/Download-a-File-from-GitHub) the [PowerShell script](https://github.com/Valkryst/Install_Java/blob/main/install.ps1) and then run it either by double-clicking the file or by right-clicking and selecting "Run with PowerShell".

 It may take some time to run. depending on the speed of your computer and internet connection.